 friendly reminder that this exists since I know we’re all going back to college soon

-persepoliz asked: Irani hasti?
+persepoliz said: Irani hasti?

 What if you don’t have any of these?